eMaxDH/svg_pattern_generator/README.md

 ## Example

-To generate a pattern matrix with a 20% gap, a secondary matrix shifted by 50% in both directions, and 5 replications:
+To generate a pattern matrix with a 10% gap, a secondary matrix shifted by 55% in both directions, and 5 replications in x and 8 in y:

 ```bash
 python3 pattern_generator.py input/fabric_single.svg output/fabric.svg --gap_x_percent 10 --gap_y_percent 1